 This inclusive program gives all school-aged children opportunities to participate in organized team sports and build friendships with their peers and help inspire a school environment where inclusion, acceptance and respect are cornerstones.

 • 95% of Connecticut's public high schools offer Special Olympics Unified Sports programs

-• Of these, 1,484 were enrolled in our Young Athletes program, which is Unified Sports® for children ages 3 to 7, which helps participants improve physically, cognitively and socially at the earliest phase of their development.
+• Of these, over 1,500 were enrolled in our Young Athletes program, which is Unified Sports® for children ages 3 to 7, which helps participants improve physically, cognitively and socially at the earliest phase of their development.

 UNIFIED CHAMPION SCHOOLS